Michigan State vs. Purdue NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Michigan State and its opponents have gone over the current 53.5-point total in five of eight games this season.
+- Michigan State's games this season have gone over 53.5 points five of eight times.

-- The combined points per game average of the two teams, 57.5, is four points greater than Saturday's over/under.
+- Saturday's total is four points lower than the two team's combined 57.5 points per game average.

-- These two squads combine to surrender 37.6 points per game, 15.9 fewer than this contest's over/under.
+- These two squads combine to allow 37.6 points per game, 15.9 fewer than this contest's over/under.

-- The average total in Spartans games this season is 53, 0.5 points fewer than Saturday's over/under of 53.5 .
+- The Spartans and their opponents score an average of 53 points per game, 0.5 fewer than Saturday's total.

-- In 2021, games involving the Boilermakers have averaged a total of 52.3 points, 1.2 fewer than this game's set over/under.
+- The 52.3 PPG average total in Boilermakers games this season is 1.2 points fewer than this game's over/under.

 Michigan State Stats and Trends